Local Computation: Lower and Upper Bounds: Related Work

 There has also been significant work on (parallel) algorithms for approximating packing and covering problems that are faster than interior-point methods that can be applied to general LPs (e.g.~\cite{fleischer00,plotkin95,young-focs01}).
 However, these algorithms are not local as they need at least some global information to work.\footnote{In general, a local algorithm provides an efficient algorithm in the PRAM model of parallel computing, but a PRAM algorithm is not necessarily local ~\cite{wattenhofer-disc04}.} The problem of approximating positive LPs using only local information has been introduced in~\cite{papadimitriou-podc91,papadimitriou-stoc93}.
 The first algorithm achieving a constant approximation for general covering and packing problems in polylogarithmic time is described in \cite{bartal97}.
 Distributed (approximation) algorithms targeted for specific covering and packing problems include algorithms for the minimum dominating set problem \cite{dubhashi03,jia-podc01,rajagopalan98,kuhn-podc03} as well as algorithms for maximal matchings and maximal independent sets \cite{alon86,israeli86,luby86}.
 We also refer to the survey in~\cite{elkin04survey}.

-While local computation was always considered an interesting and elegant research question, it is currently experiencing an Indian summer because of several new application domains, such as overlay or sensor networks.
-Partly driven by these new application domains, and partly due to the lower bounds presented in this paper, research in the last five years has concentrated on restricted graph topologies, such as unit disk graphs, or bounded-growth graphs.
-A survey covering this more recent work is~\cite{suomela09survey}.
+While local computation was always considered an interesting and elegant research question, several new application domains, such as overlay or sensor networks, have reignited the attention to the area.
+Partly driven by these new application domains, and partly due to the lower bounds presented in this paper, research in the last five years has concentrated on restricted graph topologies, such as unit disk graphs, bounded-growth graphs, or planar graphs.
+A survey covering this more recent work is~\cite{suomela11survey}.

 \textbf{Self-Organization \& Fault-Tolerance: }Looking at the wider picture, one may argue that local algorithms even go back to the early 1970s when Dijkstra introduced the concept of \emph{self-stabilization} \cite{dijkstra73self-stabilization,dijkstra74self-stabilizing}.
 A self-stabilizing system must survive arbitrary failures, including for instance a total wipe out of volatile memory at all nodes.
 The system must self-heal and eventually converge to a correct state from any arbitrary starting state, provided that no further faults occur.